skorch-dev/skorch/docs/user/callbacks.rst

 ^^^^^^^^^^

-If you have attributes that should be reset when the model is re-initialized, those attributes should be set in the this method.
+If you have attributes that should be reset when the model is re-initialized, those attributes should be set in this method.

 on_train_begin
 ^^^^^^^^^^^^^^